anand0906/Angular/Angular/README.md

 <h1>Angular</h1>
-<p>Angular is a popular opem-source framework for building dynamic, interactive web applications.</p>
+<p>Angular is a popular open-source framework for building dynamic, interactive web applications.</p>
 <p>It leverages the power of TypeScript, a superset of JavaScript, to ensure a more structured and scalable development experience.</p>
-<p>Angular's core strength lies in building Single Page Applications (SPA).
-These applications load the initial HTML page with necessary resources and then dynamically update content within that page in response to user interactions.
+<p>Angular's core strength lies in building single-page applications (SPA).
+These applications load the initial HTML page with the necessary resources and then dynamically update content within that page in response to user interactions.
 This results in smoother, more app-like experiences within the web browser.</p>
-<p>Angular is developed and maintained by Google, ensuring a strong backing, active community, and long-term support.</p>
+<p>Angular is developed and maintained by Google, ensuring strong backing, active community, and long-term support.</p>

 <h2>Angular Development Environment Setup</h2>
 <p>To install Angular on your local system, you need the following:</p>